How Reliable are Standardized Field Sobriety Tests?

 2. Testing Stage

 There are four cues or clues that a police officer is looking for on the One-Leg Stand Test.
-Again, failing only 2 clues will be considered failure and evidence of intoxication and impairment.
+Failing 2 will lead to arrest.

 - Sways while balancing